Privacy

 She tweeted to Apple CEO Tim Cook on January 21: "This is real...trying to get Apple's attention to get this addressed.
 I'm just a mom of a teenager who found a huge security problem in your new update."

 Naturally, it doesn't take much imagination to realize the harm such a bug could have.
-Anything the recipient says before answering or rejecting the call, perhaps to a coworker or anyone else, would be heard by the caller.
+The caller would hear anything the recipient says before answering or rejecting the call, perhaps to a coworker or anyone else.

-Apple said it was "aware of this issue and we have identified a fix that will be release in a software update later this week."
+Apple said it was "aware of this issue, and we have identified a fix that will be released in a software update later this week."

-As of Monday evening, Apple's system status page acknowledged the issue, described it as "ongoing" and said: "Group FaceTime is temporarily unavailable."
+On Monday evening, Apple's system status page acknowledged the issue, described it as "ongoing," and said: "Group FaceTime is temporarily unavailable."

 Cybersecurity experts were quick to comment on the flaw.
 Graham Cluley posted to his website: "Right now, it's hard to tell just how serious this crappy bug is.
 It doesn't feel like a way for - say - a state-sponsored attacker to open a persistent hot mic on a targeted phone in another nation's government.

-"But I would still be deeply disturbed if someone was able to spy on me, even for a short while, without me noticing.
-It's easy [to see] how it might also be used by jealous partners and obsessive stalkers to spy on the vulnerable."
+"But I would still be deeply disturbed if someone could spy on me, even for a short while, without me noticing.
+It's easy [to see] how jealous partners and obsessive stalkers might also use it to spy on the vulnerable."

 GearBrain Compatibility Find Engine